Dark roses are red poems

 Veil of the Night’s Caress

-Roses are red, veiled in night's cold sigh,
+Roses red, night's cold sigh,

-Violets fade dark, as the stars deny.
+Violets dark, stars deny.

-Sugar's sweet promise, now turned to frost,
+Sugar's sweet turned to frost,

-In shadows, all sense of warmth is lost.
+In shadows, warmth is lost.

-Thorns whisper secrets, in the chill air,
+Thorns whisper in chill air,

-Beneath the moon's gaze, stark and bare.
+Beneath the moon, stark and bare.

-The silence that follows, a heavy shroud,
+Silence follows, a heavy shroud,

-Envelops the night, like a dark cloud.
+Envelops night, like a dark cloud.

-Its vibrant hues drowned, as dusk draws near.
+Hues drowned, dusk draws near.

-Roses are red, but their glow is gone,
+Roses red, glow gone,

 Red roses covered in frost under a dark sky